-- The scheme reference number; - The scheme title (must not contain Primary Bidder's name); - The scheme description which must include the following areas of detail: - A detailed description of the scheme, including the measures involved.
-This must clearly indicate which ring-fenced funding category the scheme is being submitted to. - A description of the properties targeted by tenure type (Owner Occupier/Private Rented/NIHE/Housing Association), if applicable to the scheme - A statement providing evidence of the additionality of the scheme, as per section 2.2 of the Framework Document - A description of the scheme partners involved and their role including financial contribution if any - An indication of any links with other programmes - The time-scale of the scheme and the intended time plan for implementing the scheme, i.e. start and finish dates - An indication of who will carry out the scheme, and how they were selected (e.g. where contractors have been appointed has a competitive tender process been undertaken?) - Where the scheme is to take place, geographically - A summary of the costs (by Primary Bidder, customers and other parties) of the scheme.
+- The scheme reference number; - The scheme title (must not contain Primary Bidder's name); - The scheme description which must include the following areas of detail:

+A detailed description of the scheme, including the measures involved.
+This must clearly indicate which ring-fenced funding category the scheme is being submitted to.

+A description of the properties targeted by tenure type (Owner Occupier/Private Rented/NIHE/Housing Association), if applicable to the scheme.
+A statement providing evidence of the additionality of the scheme, as per section 2.2 of the Framework Document

+An indication of any links with other programmes

+The time-scale of the scheme and the intended time plan for implementing the scheme, i.e. start and finish dates

+Confirmation that all subcontractors, suppliers and service prividers have been (or will be within a reasonable time period) selected using a transparent, proportionate, fair procurement process.
+This procurement process must demonstrate that steps have been taken to ensure a level playing field.

+Where the scheme is to take place, geographically

+A summary of the costs (by Primary Bidder, customers and other parties) of the scheme.
 This must also include a breakdown of indirect costs, and where applicable, costs per survey/inspection.
-Supporting documentation of costs must be provided1.
+Supporting documentation of costs must be provided2.

+The forecast energy savings.
+Calculations must be included to support energy savings.

+2 If it is not possible to confirm actual costs of measures at the time of scheme submission, estimated costs will be acceptable but the scheme must be resubmitted when costs have been confirmed before full approval can be granted for the scheme to go-ahead

-Technical specification for products submitted (website/brochure).
+Technical specification for products submitted (website/brochure) and evidence that they are proven technology.

 A statement of how the scheme will address the customer satisfaction monitoring requirements specified in section 5.
 The questionnaire to be used should be included with the scheme submission.
-Examples of customer satisfaction questionnaires are set out in Appendix 2.
+An example of a customer satisfaction questionnaires is provided in Appendix 2.